docjyJ/aio-stalwart/README.md

 ## Options

-You can disable somme automatic override configuration with environment variables in the file `/opt/stalwart-mail/etc/aio-config.env`.
+You can disable some automatic override configuration with environment variables in the file `/opt/stalwart-mail/etc/aio-config.env`.

 | Variable                         | Description                                                                                                                               | Default | WebAdmin url                                                     |
 |----------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------|---------|------------------------------------------------------------------|